cakevm/cowprotocol-solvers-dto-alloy/README.md

   - Sometimes you like to store a response and for that it is better if you can `Serialize` it again

 # Status
+All models are 1:1 taken from the [services](https://github.com/cowprotocol/services/) repo with revision 01f35f8.
 The test coverage is currently not great.
 I do not have access to the auction API because it is not public anymore (I used an old captured file and modified it).
 Please let me know if there are any issues with the current API.

 # Acknowledgements
 This project is based on the [solvers-dto](https://github.com/cowprotocol/services/tree/main/crates/solvers-dto) and all models are taken from there.
-Many thanks to the cowprotocol team for making there service open source.
+Many thanks to the cowprotocol team for making their service open source.
 And many thanks to the [alloy-rs](https://github.com/alloy-rs) team.

 # License
 This project is dual licensed as the original project under the [Apache 2.0](./LICENSE-APACHE) or [MIT](./LICENSE-MIT).